Use These Tips To Choose Your Wedding Florist With Confidence

 wedding budget

-If you’re starting from scratch and want to get an initial feel for where you might land, start with 10 percent of your overall budget.
+If you’re starting from scratch and want an initial feel for where you might land, start with 10 percent of your overall budget.

 Once you know how much your budget for wedding flowers is, it’s time to get organized.